gSchool/TTP-EXCEL-CONTENT/excel-lessons/checkpoint.md

 ##### !question

-How do you feel about Excel?
-Do you feel comfortable combining data from different sources and creating pivot tables?
+How do you feel about Excel after all these exercises?

 ##### !end-question